 - 1. Process the disposition of Title VI complaints received. - 2.
-Collect statistical data (race, color or national origin) of participants in and beneficiaries of agency programs, (e.g., affected citizens, and impacted communities). - 3.
+Collect statistical data (race, color, or national origin) of participants in and beneficiaries of agency programs, (e.g., affected citizens, and impacted communities). - 3.
 Conduct annual Title VI reviews of agency to determine the effectiveness of program activities at all levels. - 4.
-Conduct Title VI reviews of construction contractors, consultant contractors, suppliers, and other recipients of federal-aid fund contracts administered through the agency. - 5.
-Conduct training programs on Title VI and other related statutes for agency employees. - 6.
+Works in collaboration with the General Services Officer to conduct Title VI reviews of construction contractors, consultant contractors, suppliers, and other recipients of federal-aid fund contracts administered through the agency. - 5.
+Works in collaboration with Human Resources to conduct training programs on Title VI and other related statutes for agency employees. - 6.
 Prepare a yearly report of Title VI accomplishments and goals, as required. - 7.
 Develop Title VI information for dissemination to the general public and, where appropriate, in languages other than English. - 8.
 Identify and eliminate discrimination. - 9.
 Establish procedures for promptly resolving deficiency status and writing the remedial action necessary, all within a period not to exceed 90 days.

-General Title VI responsibilities of the agency
+General Title VI Responsibilities of the Agency